QuantEcon/lecture-datascience.myst/_sources/theme/projects_hust.md

   display_name: Python 3
   language: python
   name: python3
+orphan: true
 ---

 # Previous Projects:

-We are excited that these materials were used to teach students at [Huazhong University of Science and Technology]("http://english.hust.edu.cn/").
+We are excited that these materials were used to teach students at [Huazhong University of Science and Technology](http://english.hust.edu.cn/).

 We were impressed with the work that they produced and, with their permission, we share links to some of their final projects on this page.